littleosbook/littleosbook/interrupts.md

 ~~~

 ## Creating a Generic Interrupt Handler
-The CPU does _not_ push the interrupt number on the stack, therefore it is a
+Since the CPU does not push the interrupt number on the stack it is a
 little tricky to write a generic interrupt handler.
 This section will use
 macros to show how it can be done.
 Writing one version for each
 interrupt is tedious - it is better to use the macro functionality of NASM
 [@nasm:macros].
-Not all interrupts produce an error code, therefore the value 0
+And since not all interrupts produce an error code the value 0
-will be added as "error code" for interrupts without error code.
+will be added as the "error code" for interrupts without an error code.
 The following
-code show an example of how this can be done:
+code shows an example of how this can be done:

 ~~~ {.nasm}
     %macro no_error_code_interrupt_handler %1